BCG-X-Official/facet/README.rst

 License
 ---------------------------

-Facet is licensed under Apache 2.0 as described in the `LICENSE <https://github.com/BCG-Gamma/facet/LICENSE>`_ file.
+`facet` is licensed under Apache 2.0 as described in the `LICENSE <https://github.com/BCG-Gamma/facet/LICENSE>`_ file.

 Acknowledgements
 ---------------------------

-Facet is built on top of two popular packages for Machine Learning:
+`facet` is built on top of two popular packages for Machine Learning:

 The `scikit-learn <https://github.com/scikit-learn/scikit-learn>`_ learners and pipelining make up implementation of the underlying algorithms.
 Moreover, we tried to design the facet API to align with the scikit-learn API.

-The `shap <https://github.com/slundberg/shap>`_ implementation is used to estimate the shapley vectors which are being decomposed into the synergy, redundancy, and independence vectors.
+The `shap <https://github.com/slundberg/shap>`_ implementation is used to estimate the shapley vectors which `facet` then decomposes into synergy, redundancy, and independence vectors.

 BCG GAMMA
 ---------------------------

-If you would like to know more about the team behind Facet please see our :ref:`about_us` page.
+If you would like to know more about the team behind `facet` please see our :ref:`about_us` page.

 We are always on the lookout for passionate and talented data scientists to join the BCG GAMMA team.
 If you would like to know more you can find out about BCG GAMMA